 The City of La Canada Flintridge is largely built out.
-With very little vacant land left the City's strategy is to identify remaining vacant properties and underutilized sites, primarily focusing along the Foothill Boulevard corridor to for the Sites Inventory are located to meet the City's RHNA.
+With very little vacant land left the City's strategy is to identify remaining vacant properties and underutilized sites, primarily focusing locations along the Foothill Boulevard corridor for the Sites Inventory to for the Sites Inventory are located to meet the City's RHNA.
 Foothill Boulevard is the City's main commercial and transit corridor.